appleseedhq/appleseed-maya/docs/source/shaders/material/as_glass.rst

 *Specular Spread*:
     Specular highlights spread.
 This controls the *tails* of the specular highlights, with high values producing a softer looking highlights, and lower values producing sharper looking highlights.

-.. note:: This parameter is valid only for the Student's t distribution only.
+.. note:: This parameter is valid only for the Student's t-distribution only.
 Higher values approach the GGX distribution, and lower spread values, therefore sharper highlights, approach the Beckmann distribution.

 *Anisotropy Amount*:
     Overall intensity of the anisotropy effect, with a value of 0.0 representing isotropic specular highlights.